arthurperton/statamic-wordpress-users/README.md

 ## Documentation

 Using the WordPress Users addon for Statamic is easy.
 All steps can be done from the browser.
-You'll probaly won't even need to read the [instructions](https://statamic.com/addons/arthurperton/wordpress-users/docs).
+You'll probably won't even need to read the [instructions](https://statamic.com/addons/arthurperton/wordpress-users/docs).

 ## Support